STEM4All – STEM-Based Fun for Ages 6 to 99

 Online Study Advice | Technical University of Munich

-As an alternative to a personal consultation, the Technical University of Munich is currently offering the possibility of consultations via video chat or telephone.
+As an alternative to a personal counseling session, the Technical University of Munich currently also offers the possibility of counseling via video chat or telephone.

 (Please note: All Programs are offered in German)